kb-dk/kb-util/README.md

 will bump the `MINOR` version and set `PATCH` to 0.
 Keep the `-SNAPSHOT`-part as the Maven release plugin handles that detail.
 1. Ensure that [CHANGELOG.md](CHANGELOG.md) is up to date. `git log` is your friend.
-Ensure that the about to be release version is noted in the changelog entry
+Ensure that the about-to-be-released version is noted in the changelog entry
 1. Ensure all local changes are committed and pushed.
 1. Ensure that your local `.m2/settings.xml` has a current `sbforge-nexus`-setup (contact Kim Christensen kb@ or another Maven-wrangler for help)